-Application Due Date: Friday, January 19, 2024
+Application Due Date: Friday, January 17, 2025

 The following items must be completed and submitted as separate PDF e-mail attachments to GWC Assistant Director, Annie Carlozzi at annie.carlozzi@colorado.edu by 11:59 p.m.
-Friday, January 19, 2024.
+Friday, January 17, 2025.

 - 1. A professional resume (two pages maximum). - 2.
 Colorado Law transcripts (unofficial transcripts are accepted). - 3.
-A cover letter with the name of the organization, the expected start and end dates/or duration of the internship, contact information for the supervisor, and a detailed description of the summer position. - 4.
+A cover letter with the name of the organization, the expected start and end dates/or duration of the internship, contact information for the supervisor, and a detailed description of the summer position.
+If you do not have a summer internship, please reach out to GWC prior to the application deadline for placement assistance. - 4.
 A letter or email from the organization confirming the internship offer, and agreeing to furnish regular supervision (including the name of the proposed supervisor), necessary office/workspace (for non-remote work), support and overhead for the Fellow's work.